fortran-lang/assets/README.md

 This repository contains all assets, artwork and graphics used by `fortran-lang` projects.

+## The "F" logo

+The "F" logo was designed by Jacobs William (@Beliavsky) with the violet color being selected by Milan Curcic (@milancurcic).
+The design is based after the cover of the original IBM Fortran programmer's reference manual from 1956.
+The logo is the letter "F" in a Clarendon BT font on a violet background with rounded edges.

 ## License

+The "F" logo is distributed under an MIT license.

-Assets in this repository are licensed under different licenses.
+Other assets in this repository are licensed under different licenses.
 Please see the `LICENSE` file in each directory for details.